Insights

 Adapt or die! - Brad Pitt said it in Moneyball and Charles Darwin said it in his magnum opus „The Origin of Species“.
 Transformation has always been the driver of the new and old economy.

-Whether digital or analog, no topic is met with so much self-understanding, head nodding and acceptance on the surface - and resistance behind the scenes.
+Whether digital or analog, no topic is met with so much self-understanding, nodding and acceptance on the surface - and resistance on the background.

 1. the solution is not out there